bendorr/lucs_af/README.md

 ```

 #### > `read_loss_from_txt.py`
-Utility for parsing and analyzing training loss from log files.
-Extracts training and validation losses from text logs, enabling visualization of training curves and identification of optimal checkpoints.
+Utility for parsing and visualizing training and validation losses from text log files.

 ---